tejas123/how-to-use-uisegmentedcontrol-in-ios/README.md

 # how-to-use-uisegmentedcontrol-in-ios

-How to Use UISegmentedControl in iOS
+You can find complete tutorial on [How to Use UISegmentedControl in iOS](http://www.theappguruz.com/ios/how-to-use-uisegmentedcontrol-in-ios/)

+This Tutorial has been presented by The App Guruz - One of the best [iPhone Application Development](http://www.theappguruz.com/iphone-app-development/) Company in India